 2. Decide how to handle assets and debts.

 Set a time to talk numbers, laying all your cards on the table.
-This is really about setting priorities, not airing dirty laundry.
+This is about setting priorities, not airing dirty laundry.
 Share what you each bring to the marriage, prioritize what matters most to you as a couple, and then build a budget based on that.

 Some conversation items: